-    The fees we charge for trust administration include covering the legal and accountancy needs of the trust.
+The fees we charge for our professional trustee services include covering the legal and accountancy needs of the trust.
 In general, these are as follows, although the requirements of one particular trust may vary according to the individual circumstances:

 · meeting with any co-trustee to review the terms of the trust and decide appropriate action